Siddhant1419/Infinite-Scroller/README.md

 ## Why I made this?

-### I built this web-app to have a better understanding of how API's work and also because I like looking at new Images sometimes 😝
+### I have built this web-app to have a better understanding of how API's work and also because I like looking at new Images sometimes 😝

 ## Live Demo: